apawson/readme/README.md

 # My Engineering Leadership Readme
+<sub><sup>Inspired by Matthew Newkirk's [Manager README](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/)</sup></sub>

 ## What is this?

-👋 Inspired by Matthew Newkirk's [Manager README](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), this is my attempt at introducing myself and giving you a glimpse into my thoughts around engineering team leadership.
+👋 This is **my attempt at introducing myself** and giving you a glimpse into my thoughts around engineering team leadership.

 ## My Job

 #### I am primarily here to do two things:

-1. Engage, retain, and grow world-class engineering talent (you)
+1. Engage, retain, and grow world-class engineering talent (*you*)
 2. To provide context

-If I fail at any of these - especially anything that makes you think about leaving - please do me a **huge** favor by letting me know as soon as possible.
-I don't expect everyone to stick around forever, but if there is something we could be doing differently, I'd ❤️ the chance to make things right first.
+If I fail at any of these - especially anything that makes you think about leaving - please do me a favor by letting me know as soon as possible.
+I don't expect everyone to stick around forever, but **if there is something we could be doing differently, I'd ❤️ the chance to make things right first**.

 ## How I approach my job

-I believe in collaboration and open mindedness.
+I believe in **collaboration and open mindedness**.
 You are the expert, I lean on you to help us make the best holistic decisions we can for the team and for the company as a whole.

 The team comes first, the customer second, and the company third.
-Without a well-functioning team, the product will fail, our company and their clients will not flourish.
-Your success is ultimately my success so I will go out of my way to help you be successful.
+Without a well-functioning team, the product will fail, our company and their clients will not flourish. **Your success is ultimately my success** so I will go out of my way to help you be successful.

 I may not always seem to be available, most often due to meetings.
-Regardless of how busy I am, nothing is more important than the time I can spend with you.
+Regardless of how busy I am, **nothing is more important than the time I can spend with you**.
 If you need to chat - find time on my calendar - no need to ask.
 If you can't find time, I will make time.

 ## My Goals